 Speech and Language Pathways offers a variety of evaluation and therapy programs to fit your child’s need.
 Our dedicated team of therapists has experience in evaluating and treating a wide range of disabilities and conditions by providing individualized evaluation and treatment plans.
 Some of the conditions we treat are:

-Apraxia of Speech including PROMPT Technique Click here to learn more..
+Apraxia of Speech including PROMPT Technique and DTTC Click here to learn more..

 Articulation and Phonological Disorders Click here to learn more..

 Expressive and Receptive Language Disorders Click here to learn more..

 Pragmatic Language Disorder Click here to learn more..

 Autism Spectrum Disorder Click here to learn more..